 Look at the title.
 An athlete is mentioned there.
-He is Also, a track event is mentioned.
-It is the Look at the first paragraph: the date is The location is Look at the second paragraph.
+He is event is mentioned.
+It is the Look at the first paragraph: the date is Look at the second paragraph.
 Two other athletes run the same race in and (provide times) In the last paragraph, there is the number 28, that could probably refer to Johnson's: height / wheight/ age (circle one)